The-Pyoneers/cs107-FinalProject/docs/milestone1.md

 ## Implementation

-#### Core data structures:
--	Dual number or dual vectors including the value and derivatives
+Core data structures: Dual number or dual vectors including the value and derivatives

-#### Classes to use:
--	DataClass which defines the instance as the dual number structure; FunctionClass which reads user-specified functions as input
+We will use DataClass and FunctionClass.
+DataClass defines the instance as the dual number structure and FunctionClass reads user-specified functions as input

-Our methods include all the mathematical operations like plus, multiplication, division, sin, power, log, exp, tanh, etc. And the name attributes include value and derivative.
+Our methods include all the mathematical operations like: plusaddition, multiplication, division, sintrigonometric (sin, cos, tan), power, logarithmic, exponential, hyperbolic (sinh, cosh, tanh,),  etc.as well as multiple complex operators (e.g., arcsin, arctanh, tetration).
+Methods will be implemented via operator overloading.
+And the name attributes include function value and derivative.

 The only external dependency would be Numpy

-For elementary functions like sin, sqrt, log, and exp (and all the others), we will create (overload) separate functions as class methods for each of the elementary functions
+For elementary functions like sin, sqrt, log, and exp (and all the others), we will create (overload) separate functions as class methods for each of the elementary functions.
+Compatibility will also be made for numpy functions (and potentially scipy) for added functionality and cross-compatibility.

 ## Advanced Feature(s)